| Lumb Farm 2008 | |||||||||||||||||||||||||

 |

-Following the bizarre – not to mention somewhat suspicious –
+the bizarre – not to mention somewhat suspicious – short-notice

-short-notice cancellation of Tallington 2007, there was a temptation to
+cancellation of Tallington 2007, there was a temptation to knock the whole

-knock the whole thing on the head and write the event off.
-Let’s
+thing on the head and write the event off.
+Let’s face it, planning

-sufferance we had frequently had to contend with there in the past was
+frequently had to contend with there in the past was something we could

 when it was discovered that the BNP were having their family weekend away